The Most Famous Diamonds in the World: Their Stories and Legends

 Discovered within the Premier Mine, the Taylor-Burton Diamond, an exquisite gem, joined the ranks of notable finds alongside the Great Star of Africa and the Centenary Diamond.
 With its elegant pear-shaped form, the diamond currently weighs 68.09 carats.
 Although it passed through several hands over the years, its most renowned chapter involves its acquisition by Richard Burton as a gift for his then-wife, Elizabeth Taylor.
 After the dissolution of their marriage, Taylor decided to sell the diamond, using a portion of the $5,000,000 she received from the sale to contribute towards the construction of a hospital in Botswana.

-9. The Dresden Green: 41 carats(Famous Diamonds in the World)
+9. The Dresden Green: 41 carats(Famous Diamond in the World)

 The largest known apple-green diamond, with its distinctive almond shape, owes its unique hue to its exposure to radiation during its history.
 The Dresden Green, which likely originated as a rough crystal of 100 carats or more, stands out not only for its color but also its elongated form.
 Its name is derived from the capital of Saxony, where it has been showcased for over two centuries.